• Skip to main content

 Here’s documentation on the possible options for the DayBack url in your static resource: DayBack URLs.
 These url options let you filter for a particular campaign, hide the sidebar, or show a certain calendar view by default.

-As you can see, there are lots of options to create a view focussed on just what you need.
+As you can see, there are lots of options to create a view focused on just what you need.

 Enjoy!